 - Acknowledge opposition or complications to your argument (They Say) using your ideas plus the sources you read.

 - Offer a rebuttal to the opposing side using your best argument strategies.

-Minimum of four sources from The Electric Typewriter.
-All sources must be documented on a Works Cited page, and you should include links to the articles in your paper and on the Works Cited page.
+Sources: Minimum of 4 sources from The Electric Typewriter.
+All sources must be documented on a Works Cited page and you should include links to the articles in your paper and on the Works Cited page.
 This isn’t necessarily required, but with digital scholarship it makes sense to include links to sources.

 Length: 1000+ words

-You will submit a formal college essay with MLA headings, headers, title, font, format and spacing, along with a Works Cited page, but you are encouraged to digitize the essay where appropriate so that we can more easily convert the essay for Millennial Mentality.
+Format/Medium/Layout: You will submit a formal college essay with MLA headings, headers, title, font, format and spacing, along with a Works Cited page, but you are encouraged to digitize the essay where appropriate.